-Intestines Occasionally, with a young child, diarrhoea can be present on its own or caused by severe constipation through leakage of loose stools from behind the solid mass of faeces.
-The problem may resolve itself as the child gets older, but it can be worsened by antibiotics prescribed for other problems.
+Intestines With a young child, diarrhoea can be present on its own or can be caused by severe constipation through leakage of loose stools from behind the solid mass of faeces.
+The problem may disappear as the child gets older, but it can be worsened by antibiotics prescribed for other problems.
 Constipation may become a problem as a child gets older as they may become less active and the muscles weaken.
-Hernias are commonly seen in people with MPS IVA.
+Hernias are commonly seen in people with MPS I Hurler.